Assessing Children for End-of-the-Year Profiles

-Dr. Stanley Greenspan suggests creating end-of-the-year student profiles to give to parents and to help their next teachers have a clear picture of the children's progress.
+A guide to creating student profiles for parents and to help next year's teachers have a clear picture of children's progress.

 - Grades: PreK–K, 1–2